jaskaransarkaria/programming-timer/README.md

 To deploy to production tag a release on master branch

-Currently deployment is driven by bash scripts found in `scripts/`. _You must currently cd into scripts/ to execute them_.
+Manual deployment is driven by bash scripts found in `scripts/`. _You must currently cd into scripts/ to execute them_.

-To deploy your changes run (see "Useful Commands" for details):
+To deploy your changes manually run (see "Useful Commands" for details):

   `./scripts/deploy.sh $VERSION_NUMBER`